wso2/docs-ob-toolkit-uk/en/docs/learn/consent-authorization-intro.md

 ```

 This same `request_uri` value is used in the subsequent authorization request as well.

-WSO2 Open Banking allows you to perform custom validations for the pushed authorization request.
-For more information, see [writing a Custom Pushed Auth Request Validator](../develop/custom-pushed-auth-request-validator.md).

 ??? tip "Click here to see configurations related to the Pushed Authorization web application..."
     1. Open the `<IS_HOME>/repository/conf/deployment.toml` file.